AlexSchweiger827/PP8/README.md

 #### Reflection Question

 * **Why is a run-to-completion (batch) approach often preferable to interactive input?**
+A batch can handle large data faster than by interactive processing.
+Furthermore human errors can be reduced because a batch does not need human input once it started.
+Moreover the design to a run-to-completion tolerates errors.
 ---

 ### Task 4: Input Redirection from STDIN